The Cyan Language: Main Cyan Constructs

+A declaration can have a single type and several variables as that of {\tt x1}, {\tt y1}, {\tt x2}, and {\tt y2} above.
+But a variable that receives an expression should be in its own declaration: \begin{cyan} var String name; var Int x1 = 0; var Int y1, x2 = 0, y2; // compile-time error \end{cyan}

-The scope of a local variable is from where it was declared to the end of the block in which it was declared: \begin{cyannum} public fun p: (:x Int) [ :iLiveHere String; if ( x > 0 ) [ :iLiveInsideThenPart Int; doSomething: [ :iLiveOnlyInThisBlock String; ... ] ... ] ] \end{cyannum} Then {\tt iLiveHere} is accessible from line 2 to line 11 (before the \verb"]").
-Variable {\tt iLiveInsideThenPart} is live from line 4 to 10 (before the \verb"]").
-The scope of {\tt iLiveOnlyInThisBlock} is the block that in between lines 6 and 8 (after the declaration and before the \verb"]").
+We will call {\tt block} a sequence of statements delimited by {\tt \{} and {\tt \}} that appear in a command like {\tt while}, {\tt if}, and {\tt type-case}.
+A anonymous function is not a block.
+The scope of a local variable is from where it was declared to the end of the function or block in which it was declared: \begin{cyannum} func p: Int x { var String iLiveHere; if x > 0 { var Int iLiveInsideThenPart; doSomething: { var String iLiveOnlyInThisFunction; ... } ... } } \end{cyannum} Then {\tt iLiveHere} is accessible from line 2 to line 11 (before the \verb"}").
+Variable {\tt iLiveInsideThenPart} is live from line 4 to 10 (before the \verb"}").
+The scope of {\tt iLiveOnlyInThisFunction} is the function that in between lines 6 and 8 (after the declaration and before the \verb"}").

+For short, you cannot declare a variable if there is another visible at that point: \begin{cyannum} func nothing: Int p -> Int { var Int n = 0; if 0 < p { var Int k = n; var Int n = 2; // redeclaration return k + n } else { var Int k = n + 1; // ok return k } } \end{cyannum} The two declarations of {\tt k} are correct because the scope of the first {\tt k} ends in line 7.
+The scope of {\tt n} ends in the closing {\tt \}} of the method.
+Therefore the declaration of {\tt n} in line 5 is illegal.